inchara05/Team9_ReSprint/README.md

 Since this game is sequential-based it makes one, think more than normal.
 This improves mathematical thinking and it helps reduce stress and gives relaxation to the mind.

+## Internal Details
+The app is built using React.js for the front-end, Node.js + Express for the back-end and handles user collection using MongoDB.